 Anyone who wants to learn a language should immediately go to Duolingo.
-They should check if the platform supports the language they want to learn.
-And if it is, they should enroll in Duolingo’s course.
+They should check if the platform supports the language that interests them.
+And if it is available, they should enroll in the Duolingo course.

-In case you don’t know, you can complete all Duolingo courses in any language, completely free.
-And especially beginners will greatly gain from this platform.
+In case you do not know, you can complete all Duolingo courses in any language, completely free.
+And beginners will particularly benefit from this platform.

-Simple answer: Don’t rely only on Duolingo.
+Simple answer: Do not rely only on Duolingo.
 Why?

 Despite all the pros Duolingo has, it can only take you so far.
 I say this based on my own experience using the platform.
-There are aspects of learning a language that you’ll never learn with Duolingo.
+There are aspects of learning a language that you will never get with Duolingo.

-Duolingo has a gamified approach (making it cool and even a bit addictive).
-Because of this, you may fall into the trap of feeling it’s all you need.
+Duolingo has a gamified approach (making it cool and even addictive).
+Because of this, you may fall into the trap of feeling it is all you need.

 Learning a language:

-I’m telling you all this having used Duolingo for several years myself.
+I am telling you all this because I took Duolingo lessons for several years.
 But by no means am I the only one that has arrived at this conclusion.